 Subscribe to the AHCOPA Newsletter

-AHCOPA has launched a new channel of outreach to our clients – a newsletter!
+Our newsletter serves as the main channel of outreach to our clients.
 It includes resources, tools and reminders related to the services we offer.
 Whether you are a first time home buyer, facing foreclosure, behind on property taxes or need other assistance and tips on maintaining your homeownership, these emails will provide a wealth of useful information.
 If you would like to subscribe, contact Jamila Blake at firstname.lastname@example.org

 Mortgage Pre-Qualification vs. Pre-Approval: What’s the Difference?